wowpixels/notebird-app/README.md

 ![Clerk](https://img.shields.io/badge/Clerk-6C47FF.svg?style=for-the-badge&logo=Clerk&logoColor=white)
 ![ShadCN](https://img.shields.io/badge/shadcn/ui-000000.svg?style=for-the-badge&logo=shadcn/ui&logoColor=white)

-The NoteBird App is a note-taking app, basically a Notion Clone.
+The NoteBird App is a note-taking app, a Notion Clone.
 The app is developed for educational purposes to learn how such a full stack app is developed.
-The following tech is used in NoteBird:
+The following tech is used in NoteBird.
+I followed the course on CodeWithAntonio.

+The following tech is used alongside with Next.js:

+- BlockNotes, the main editor
-- TailwindCSS
+- Clerk, Auth
 - Convex, The Backend
+- Emoji Picker React
-- Clerk, Auth
+- ShadCN, UI
 - Sonner, Toast Notifications
-- ShadCN, UI
+- TailwindCSS
 - usehooks-ts, React hook lib written in TypeScript
+- Zod, Schema declaration and validation lib
+- Zustand, State Management

 **Live:** [NoteBird App](https://notebird.wowpixels.app)